LeaDer-E/Youtube-Downloader/README.md

 # Youtube-Downloader

-A CLI tool to download YouTube videos and playlists with subtitle extraction, conversion, cleaning, and translation (with RTL support for Arabic).
+**YouTube Video & Subtitle Downloader with Translation** A CLI tool to download YouTube videos and playlists with subtitle extraction, conversion, cleaning, and translation (with RTL support for Arabic).
+This Python program downloads videos (or audio) from YouTube—including entire playlists and channels.
+It lets you choose video quality, download subtitles (both manual and auto-generated), convert them from VTT to SRT, clean duplicates, and even translate subtitles (with proper right‐to‐left formatting for languages like Arabic).
+Built using yt‑dlp and googletrans, it’s designed for automated, hands‑off operation once you provide your download preferences.

 ## Features